charlielobster/CUDA_NekRS/README.md

     In the example, Driver Version is 570.172.08 and CUDA Version is 12.8.

-    There is a difference between CUDA Version and Toolkit Version, even though they are usually the same numbers on given machine.
+    There is a difference between CUDA Version and Toolkit Version, even though they are usually the same numeric values on given machine.
 The CUDA Version refers to the driver software you have running on a particular GPU device.
-Your CUDA Toolkit Version determines what hardware architectures a codebase on your machine can target, which are not necessarily just for your own.
+Your CUDA Toolkit Version determines what hardware architectures a given codebase on your machine can target, which are not necessarily just your own architecture.

-    Apparently, parts of the NekRS codebase target the compute-70 (CUDA Version 7) architecture.
-Hypre's installation instructions says it can't be used above Cuda Toolkit 11.8 and there are portions of the code that reference some artifacts not found in later versions of CUDA.
-There are also parts of the NekRS build that use flags which set the C++ standard to 11, and other flags, such as the OCCA environment flags, that are empty, but could be defined to work in new ways during a future nekRS run.
-However, the lowest the Version 13 Toolkit will build for is CUDA Version 7.5, so we need a CUDA Toolkit Version below 13 to successfully build NekRS, assuming we want to minimize changes to the code.
-So CUDA Toolkit 12.8 is a critical choice.

-2) If you haven't installed a driver yet, in a terminal, type:
+3) If you haven't installed a driver yet, in a terminal, type:

     ```
     wget https://developer.download.nvidia.com/compute/cuda/repos/ubuntu2404/x86_64/cuda-keyring_1.1-1_all.deb